American Renaissance: Characteristics

-During the period of the American Renaissance, the United States' preoccupation with national identity (or New Nationalism) was expressed by modernism and technology, as well as academic classicism.
+During the American Renaissance, the United States' preoccupation with national identity (or New Nationalism) was expressed by modernism and technology, as well as academic classicism.
 This classicism made way for a new form of creative and artistic rhetoric, which in turn helped establish the new aesthetic of the time.
 It expressed its self-confidence in new technologies, such as the wire cables of the Brooklyn Bridge in New York City.
 It found its cultural outlets in Prairie School houses and in Beaux-Arts architecture and sculpture, in the "City Beautiful" movement, and in the creation of the American empire.
 A goal of the "City Beautiful" movement, which coincides with the American Renaissance, was, "to shape American culture and society aesthetically, morally, and professionally".
 Through this goal, order, acculturation, and assimilation were meant to be brought to the American city, easing the transition for immigrants while also establishing a professional authority through architecture.
 Americans felt that their civilization was uniquely the modern heir, and that it had come of age.
 Politically and economically, this era coincides with the Gilded Age and the New Imperialism.

-The classical architecture of the World's Columbian Exposition in Chicago, Illinois in 1893 was a demonstration that impressed Henry Adams, who wrote that people "would some day talk about Hunt and Richardson, La Farge and Saint-Gaudens, Burnham and McKim and Stanford White, when their politicians and millionaires were quite forgotten."
-Praise for this exhibition included the unity and consistency of the symmetrical structures, which inspired many of Charles McKim's campus projects, a mall, and other buildings in the city center of Washington D.C.
-In 1909, the year of McKim's death, his architectural firm was the largest in the world, having produced nearly 900 buildings of Classical orders and finely proportioned masonry.
+The classical architecture of the 1893 World's Columbian Exposition in Chicago, Illinois, impressed Henry Adams, who wrote that people "would some day talk about Hunt and Richardson, La Farge and Saint-Gaudens, Burnham and McKim and Stanford White, when their politicians and millionaires were quite forgotten."
+The unity and consistency of the symmetrical structures inspired many of Charles McKim's campus projects, a mall, and other buildings in the city center of Washington, D.C.
+At McKim's death in 1909, his architectural firm was the largest in the world, having produced nearly 900 buildings of Classical orders and finely proportioned masonry.

-In the dome of the reading room at the new Library of Congress, Edwin Blashfield's mural The Evolution of Civilization followed the theme.
+The theme is followed by Edwin Blashfield's mural The Evolution of Civilization in the dome of the reading room at the new Library of Congress.

-The exhibition American Renaissance: 1876–1917 at the Brooklyn Museum, 1979, encouraged the revival of interest in this movement.
+The 1979 exhibition American Renaissance: 1876–1917 at the Brooklyn Museum helped revive interest in the movement.